Shrinking Violet (album)

-Shrinking Violet is the sixth studio album by glam metal band L.A.
+Shrinking Violet is the sixth studio album by hard rock band L.A.
 Guns, first released on June 1, 1999, through Perris Records, and is the only L.A.
 Guns album with singer Jizzy Pearl.
 The album was reissued, with bonus tracks and new artwork, on May 24, 2010, through Favored Nations.
 The album was produced by former Guns N' Roses guitarist Gilby Clarke who also provided additional guitars on the track "Dreamtime".